mdai26/PGNN/README.md

 ### Available trained model weight

 The available trained model weight using the microstructure-conductivity training dataset can be found through this [link](https://drive.google.com/drive/folders/1ZxbRhB0Q5BLh89LYblG_GZGJsqtsiMuq?usp=sharing).
-Note that the targets of the dataset are scaled to get the trainable weights.
+Note that the targets of the dataset are min-max normalized to get the trainable weights.

 To load the model weight
 ```